phpstan/phpstan/README.md

 This feature enables incremental adoption of PHPStan checks.
 You can start using PHPStan with a lower rule level and increase it when you feel like it.

-There's also **experimental** level 5 that currently enables:

-* Union types (Foo|Bar will be a specified type with checks performed on it instead of mixed)
-* Checking function and method argument types when calling them

 ## Configuration

 Config file is passed to the `phpstan` executable with `-c` option: